Climdyn/qgs/documentation/source/files/examples.rst

 Examples
 ========

-Some basic examples are available in this section
+Some basic examples are available in this section:

 .. toctree::
    :maxdepth: 1